Story by Sarah Sabatke and Marianna Moore

 Jennifer Fowler joined Desire to Aspire in the hopes of being able to serve as a role model for younger girls.
 The organization aims to “uplift and empower underprivileged girls” in Columbia through leadership and service.

-“I’m grateful to have been mentored by several strong women throughout my life and wanted to grant that same experience to a girl without the opportunity to [have those mentors],” said Fowler.
+“I’m grateful to have been mentored by several strong women throughout my life, and I wanted to grant that same experience to a girl without the opportunity to [have those mentors],” Fowler says.

-Fowler credits several women for being in her corner throughout her MU career, including Dr. Veronica Newton and adjunct professor Dianna O’Brien.
-She also said Carol Gee, MU alum and board member of the Griffith’s Leadership Society, has helped her to grow as a leader.
+Fowler credits several women for being in her corner throughout her Mizzou career, including Veronica Newton, a doctoral candidate in sociology; adjunct journalism professor Dianna O’Brien; and Carol Gee, a Mizzou alumna and board member of the Griffith’s Leadership Society.

-“As a woman of color, being recognized during Women’s History Month is particularly important to me,” said Fowler.
-“This month is about reflecting on the work women have done to level an unbalanced playing-field and encourages us to look toward what we have to do next.”
+“As a woman of color, being recognized during Women’s History Month is particularly important to me,” Fowler says.
+“This month is about reflecting on the work women have done to level an unbalanced playing field and encourages us to look toward what we have to do next.”

 Julia Wopata came to campus a nervous freshman.
 She leaves as the outgoing MSA president with a job at Google.